2016: Obama’s America (2012)

 Disaster Movie (2008)

 Writers/directors Jason Friedberg and Aaron Seltzer couldn’t leave well enough alone.
-I had become accustomed to these two talentless hacks tainting the beginning of a new year with their deeply unfunny “spoof” movies.
-In February 2006, they released Date Movie, in January 2007, they released Epic Movie, and in January 2008, they released Meet the Spartans; all abysmal comedies that prove how absolutely clueless Friedberg and Seltzer are as writers.
-But one cinematic blight wasn’t enough for these two jackasses and so, on the third anniversary of Hurricane Katrina striking the Gulf Coast, these sultans of suck have unleashed the appropriately titled Disaster Movie.
+I had become accustomed to these two tainting the beginning of a new year with their deeply unfunny “spoof” movies.
+In February 2006, they released Date Movie, in January 2007, they released Epic Movie, and in January 2008, they released Meet the Spartans.
+One cinematic blight wasn’t enough for these two and so, on the third anniversary of Hurricane Katrina striking the Gulf Coast, these sultans of suck have unleashed the appropriately titled Disaster Movie.

 I won’t even dignify this movie with a plot synopsis.
 To do so would acknowledge there was at any point a script.
 They even make fun of Oscar-winning Juno scribe Diablo Cody’s writing.
 That’s like George W. Bush mocking Barack Obama’s eloquence.

 You want to know how truly terrible Friedberg and Seltzer are as filmmakers?
-Disaster Movie is the (non-sex) film debut of socialite and tabloid queen Kim Kardashian.
-This woman is known for one thing and that thing is her thang, namely her colossally round posterior.
-She has officially taken the booty torch from Jennifer Lopez.
+Disaster Movie is the film debut of socialite and tabloid queen Kim Kardashian.
+This woman is known for one thing and that thing is her thang, namely her posterior.
 Friedberg and Seltzer fail to make even a single joke about Kardashian’s notable assets.
 Not only that, from a pure exploitation angle, they even fail to take advantage of Kardashian as a sex object.
-These two nimrods hired a woman who is only known for her anatomy and they do nothing.
-A wrestling match between Kardashian and Carmen Electra sounds like it might be pleasing to the eyes but Friedberg and Seltzer find a way to even screw this up.
-Their level of failure in every aspect of filmmaking is stunning.

 “Writer/directors Jason Friedberg and Aaron Seltzer are, and I do not say this lightly, the worst filmmakers of all time.
-They are the definition of the term hacks.
-If there were a revolution, a violent overthrow by angry fans of good cinema, these two jackasses would be the first two against the wall.
 They are worse than Ed Wood, they are worse than Uwe Boll, they are worse than Harold P. Warren, who wrote and directed the worst movie of all time, Manos: The Hands of Fate, because of a bet that he couldn’t make a movie (I’m fairly certain he still lost).
 Friedberg and Seltzer are the antithesis to funny.
-They mock funny, they spit at funny, they gang rape the notion of funny.
+They mock funny, they spit at funny.
 [DISASTER MOVIE] is their [FOURTH] spoof in three years, or, as I see it, their [FOURTH] miscarriage of comedy.

 And yet, astoundingly, the movie still feels like it needs to set up its dumb, obvious gags.
 The film has one [PERSON] point off screen and say, “Look, it’s [HANNAH MONTANA],” and then we cut to [HANNAH MONTANA CRUSHED BY A ROCK].
 Why did Friedberg and Seltzer feel the need to name check?
 It happens again when [A CHARACTER POINTS AND SAYS, “HEY, IT’S ALVIN AND THE CHIPMUNKS”].
 I don’t need a handicap for non-obscure pop culture bon mots.